Skip to main content

 The shortest path from a fresh install to a chat reply is roughly two minutes.
 You write a YAML, the daemon compiles it, and you talk to it from the terminal.

-You'll need Python 3.12 or newer (the project pins pyproject.toml: python = "^3.12"), Digitorn itself (pip install digitorn, or from source), and a way for the agent to call an LLM.
-That last part can be a cloud API key (DeepSeek, OpenAI, Anthropic, Groq…) or a local model server such as Ollama, LM Studio, or vLLM.
+You'll need Digitorn itself (download from the releases page or build from source), and a way for the agent to call an LLM.
+That last part can be a cloud API key (DeepSeek, OpenAI, Anthropic, Groq...) or a local model server such as Ollama, LM Studio, or vLLM.
 The example below picks the local route, so a running Ollama is enough.

 Your first app